MulleWeb/MulleScion/README.md

 </html>
 ```

-Using the MulleScion.framework the creation of a string from your
+Using MulleScion the creation of a string from your
 object using a template file is as easy as:

 ``` objective-c